-Rufus Thompson Buell was born on the family farm in Essex, Chittenden County, Vermont on November 12, 1827 to Hannah Olin (1807-1875) and Linus Buell (1804-1874), whose grandparents Samuel Buell (1757-1825) and Rachel Wilcox (1762-1834) had been some of the first pioneers to settle Essex many years before.
-The Buells were neighbors to the Carty family, who had come to Vermont from Ireland, probably in the early 1830s, and homesteaded three farms that in the 1840s to 1860s were worked by Thomas and Patrick Carty, and their parents James and Mary Carty.
+Rufus Thompson Buell was born on the family farm in Essex, Chittenden County, Vermont on Nov, 12, 1827 to Hannah Olin (1807-1875) and Linus Buell (1804-1874).
+His grandparents were Samuel Buell (1757-1825) and Rachel Wilcox (1762-1834), who had been some of the first pioneers to settle Essex, having purchased on Oct.
+1, 1793 about 100 acres of land that became the core of the Buell farm.
+The Buells were also neighbors of Carty family, who had come to Vermont from Ireland, probably about 1821 or 1822, and were farming two- or three-hundred acres to the west of the Buells.

 Rufus was well educated for the times, having attended Oberlin College in Ohio for three years.
 He then traveled through Kentucky in 1850 to teach at the Pine Grove Academy in Caldwell Parish, Louisiana.
 Also, we know that on June 3, 1851 he enlisted in the Army in New York.

 The discovery of gold in California inspired Rufus to seek his fortune out west, so he boarded the steamer Yankee Blade in New York in 1853 and sailed around Cape Horn for the gold fields.
 He arrived in San Francisco 100 days later, supposedly with only 54 cents in his pocket, and made his way to the Bidwell's Bar mining camp on the middle fork of the Feather River near Oroville.
 However, he did not strike it rich, and by 1856 he was farming bottom lands along the Feather River in Sonoma County.
 The following year he bought 13 cows and started up a dairy at Point Reyes in Marin County that was successful enough to enable him eight years later to start an 800-cow dairy near Salinas in Monterey County.